juliejonak/Blockchain-Notes/README.md

 <br>

 Now we're printing the number of coins being mined and endlessly mining.
-We still need to update our valid_proof to only work for 6 leading zeros though.
+We still need to update our `valid_proof` to only work for 6 leading zeros though.

-In both the server and client, we need to change the valid_proof to return:
+In both the server and client, we need to change the `valid_proof` function to return:

 <br>

 ```
 return guess_hash[:6] == "000000"
 ```